Roy-lab/graph-representation-learning/README.md

 ```shell
 number_of_nodes embedding_dimension
 ```
-and the following lines contains node embeddings with the start of node IDs
+and the following lines contain node embeddings with the start of node IDs
 ```shell
 node_ID <embeddings>
 ```
 <br />
-The Original source code can be found at [deepwalk](https://github.com/phanein/deepwalk) library.
+The original source code can be found at [deepwalk](https://github.com/phanein/deepwalk) library.

-Example commend lines to create environment
+Example command lines to create the environment
 ```shell
 conda create py37 python==3.7
 conda activate py37